HihaSpyKnocker/GettingandCleaningDataProject/README.md

 4. Appropriately labels the data set with descriptive variable names
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

+A more detailed description of the analysis can be found in the transformation section of the <code>CodeBook.md</code>.

 ### tidydata.txt
 A text file containing the tidy data, i.e. data with the average of each